 Tourism helps drive local economies, and countries spend a great deal of time and money attracting travelers to their destinations for that very reason.

 But there can also be too much of a good thing.
-It’s called “overtourism”, it’s beginning to take a toll on local communities, and even entire countries.
+The phenomenon is called “overtourism”, and it’s beginning to take a toll on local communities, and even entire countries.